Lawsuit says Omaha Police used excessive force at protests

 OMAHA, Neb.
 (AP) - A lawsuit accuses Omaha police of using excessive force when they responded to protests against police brutality and racial injustice in Nebraska’s largest city earlier this year.

-The American Civil Liberties Union of Nebraska said Monday it would file a federal lawsuit challenging police tactics that included firing pepper balls at protesters and making mass arrests during the protests in May, June and July.
+The American Civil Liberties Union of Nebraska filed a federal lawsuit Monday challenging police tactics that included firing pepper balls at protesters and making mass arrests during the protests in May, June and July.

 “The answer to protests against police brutality shouldn’t be more brutality,” said Danielle Conrad, executive director of the ACLU of Nebraska.
 “Omaha Police have put Black Omahans and all Omahans calling for justice in the unacceptable position of deciding between their constitutional rights and their own health and safety.”

-Officials with the city and police department didn’t immediately respond to messages about the lawsuit Monday morning.
+Omaha City Attorney Paul Kratz said he believes police acted properly.
 Previously, city officials defended the arrests made during protests because police believed the gatherings had the potential to become violent and in some cases violence had already broken out.

+“Omaha has always been supportive of free speech and public demonstrations and will continue to do so,” Kratz said.
+“The police make every effort to cooperate and protect demonstrators as long as they obey the law and police commands.”

 On several nights this spring and summer, hundreds of people gathered in Omaha to protest.
-The ACLU says the majority of the protests were demonstrating peacefully although the city also saw instances of violence and vandalism during some of the protests.
+The ACLU says the majority of the protesters were demonstrating peacefully although the city also saw instances of violence and vandalism during some of the protests.
 On May 30, a protester was killed during a scuffle with a downtown bar owner after a protest involving several thousand people turned chaotic and the windows of the bar and several other nearby businesses were smashed.

 Police used pepper balls and tear gas as part of their effort to disperse the crowds and arrested dozens of protesters for failing to leave.
 The Omaha World-Herald reports that Omaha police used pepper ball guns 157 times during the first half of 2020, which is more than in the previous seven years combined.